14 min read

 }

-The stream object is the block data.
+The stream object includes the data and metadata fields.
+The data field contains the payload data, and the metadata field contains the metadata of the Stream.
 Go ahead and click "▶️ Run Test" to test your Stream.
 Because Solana blocks are quite large, this will take a few seconds to load.
 Eventually, it should effectively return the block data for the specified "Test Block":

 Feel free to scroll through the response.
 There's quite a lot there--let's see if we can filter it down to just the data we need.